 Step #3: Wait for your 401(k) rollover check

 Your rollover check will be mailed to your home.
 It usually takes 7-10 business days.
 Make sure your address is current!
 It comes in a nondescript envelope.
 DON’T THROW IT AWAY!
 It happens…

 Step #4: Deposit your 401(k) money in your rollover IRA

 When you receive the 401(k) rollover check, deposit it into your IRA.
-Don’t endorse the check.
+Don’t endorse (sign) the check.

 Step #5: Invest the cash

 You can now invest your 401(k) rollover money how you wish.
-Consider diversifying your investments across different asset classes and sectors.
+Consider how to properly set an asset allocation.

 401(k) rollover options

 If you’ve switched jobs There are 4 options for your old 401(k):